Chunnel Crossings: Le Shuttle & Eurostar

 | Check-in time | 60 minutes before departure |

-| Departure points | Folkestone β Calais |
+| Departure points | Folkestone ↔ Calais |

 | Ticket type | Vehicle only (no foot passengers) |

-| From price | ~Β£100 (varies seasonally) |
+| From price | ~£100 (varies seasonally) |

 Eurostar: the easiest foot-passenger option to France

-That is really the main appeal.
+That is the main appeal.
 You do not need to drive down to Kent, you do not need to board a ferry, and you arrive in the middle of a city rather than at a port.
 For many foot passengers, that makes Eurostar the cleanest option.

-- London β Lille
+- London to Paris

-- London β Paris
+- London to Lille

 Lille is easy to overlook, but it is worth keeping in mind.
-It is quicker to reach than Paris, useful for northern France, and can also work well as an onward rail gateway if that is not your final stop.
+It is quicker to reach than Paris, useful for northern France, and can also work well as an onward rail gateway if it is not your final stop.

 Eurostar routes